oxfordcontrol/COSMOAccelerators.jl/README.md

     - `RestartedMemory`: Once the memory limit of the history is reached, the history is cleared and the method starts from scratch
   - `RE <: AbstractRegularizer`:
     - `TikonovRegularizer`: Tikonov regularisation of the least-squares subproblem to improve conditioning
+    - `FrobeniusNormRegularizer`: Regularise the least-squares subproblem based on frobenius norms of iterate history
     - `NoRegularizer`: No regularisation of the least-squares subproblem

 ## Example